-Despite the fact that the Pentagon Papers was released to the world in 1971, today's high school textbooks continue to ignore this early-and essential-history of the Vietnam War.
-Sadly, when it comes to probing the root causes of the Vietnam War, not a single major U.S. history text glances back beyond the 1950s.
-Why was the U.S. involved in Vietnam?
-As James Loewen points out in Lies My Teacher Told Me, his critique of 12 best-selling high school history texts, "Most textbooks simply dodge the issue.
-Here is a representative analysis, from American Adventures: 'Later in the 1950s, war broke out in South Vietnam.
-This time the United States gave aid to the South Vietnamese government.'
-'War broke out'-what could be simpler!"
+Despite the fact that the Pentagon Papers was released to the world in 1971, today's high school textbooks continue to ignore this early and essential-history of the Vietnam War.
+Sadly, when it comes to probing the root causes of the Vietnam War, not a single major U.S. history textbook glances back beyond the 1950s.
+Why was the United States involved in Vietnam?
+As James Loewen points out in Lies My Teacher Told Me, his critique of 12 best-selling high school history texts: "Most textbooks simply dodge the issue.
+Here is a representative analysis, from American Adventures: 'Later in the 1950s, war broke out in